top of page

 We have a grant from Rotary International and the full support of the farming community and local officials.

-We need to raise money to obtain the grant funds to begin the project.
+We need to raise money to obtain the grant funds to complete the project.
 We will use this money to lay pipes, install tanks and irrigation lines and train villagers in the use of the system.

-or donate online: Donate to Rwanda Water Project
+Please donate online: Donate to Rwanda Water Project

 bottom of page